Diocese of Youngstown: 1943 to 1970

 Pope Pius XII erected the Diocese of Youngstown with territory from Diocese of Cleveland in 1943.
 The new diocese included the counties of Ashtabula, Columbiana, Mahoning, Portage, Stark, and Trumbull.
-The pope named Auxiliary Bishop James A. McFadden of the Diocese of Cleveland as the first bishop of Youngstown.
-St. Columba Church in Youngstown became the cathedral for the diocese.

-The Diocese of Youngstown covered 3,404 sqmi with 110 parishes, three Catholic-run hospitals, 54 elementary schools, one junior high school, and three Catholic high schools.
+The pope named Auxiliary Bishop James A. McFadden of Cleveland as the first bishop of Youngstown.
+St. Columba Church in Youngstown became the cathedral for the diocese.The new diocese covered 3,404 sqmi with 110 parishes, three Catholic-run hospitals, 54 elementary schools, one junior high school, and three Catholic high schools.

 In 1949, Pius XII appointed Bishop Emmet M. Walsh of the Diocese of Charleston as a coadjutor bishop to assist McFadden.
 After McFadden died in 1952, Walsh succeeded automatically succeeded him as bishop.
-In 1954, St. Columba Cathedral was destroyed by a fire; Walsh immediately started planning a new cathedral.
+In 1954, a lightening strike on St. Columba Cathedral set it on fire, resulting in a total loss.
+Walsh immediately started planning a new cathedral.
 St. Patrick Church in Youngstown served as the pro-cathedral until the new St. Columba's was dedicated in 1958.

-In 1960, Pope John XXIII named Reverend James Malone as an auxiliary bishop for the diocese.
-Walsh College was founded in North Canton in 1960 by the Brothers of Christian Instruction.
-After Walsh died in 1968, Pope Paul VI appointed Malone as bishop that same year.
+In 1960, Pope John XXIII named James Malone of Youngstown as an auxiliary bishop for the diocese.
+Walsh College, a men's college, was founded in North Canton in 1960 by the Brothers of Christian Instruction.
+Today it is Walsh University After Walsh died in 1968, Pope Paul VI appointed Malone as bishop that same year.